-Please contact Miss S Boak or any member of the English Department.
+Please contact Miss L Tunnell - Head of English.

 GCSE English Literature AQA 8702

 In GCSE English Literature, you will encounter a variety of diverse texts from the Nineteenth, Twentieth and Twenty-First Centuries.
 The study of these texts will broaden your horizons and allow you to understand and evaluate many interesting moral dilemmas and viewpoints.
 To be successful at this course you need to be able to: